rlingam/dotfiles/README.md

 `sudo stow -v -t ~/ dotfiles`

-for dependencies, you can install the dependencies manually by looking at the install script for the dependencies and installing them manually via package manager:
+for dependencies, you can install the dependencies manually by looking at the install script for the dependencies and installing them manually via package manager.

-`cd dotfiles/scripts/`

-`./install`

 ## Thanks